Finish the administrative path

 Finish, store, certify

-• Use Correos or the bus-station luggage option if backpacks are likely to slow the Cathedral or office sequence.
+• Use Correos or a station luggage option if backpacks will slow the Cathedral or office sequence.

-• Keep dinner nearby if the office step runs later than expected.
+• Keep dinner nearby if the office step runs later than expected; this is not the night for a complicated cross-town plan.

 Next morning